-A French fashion brand is under fire for a photo shoot involving indigenous women in southern Mexico
+A French fashion brand is under fire for a photo shoot involving Indigenous women in southern Mexico

 Sézane is a favorite among international fashion magazines and frequently featured under headlines such as “How to dress like a Parisian in 5 wardrobe essentials” from a March 2021 issue of Vogue.

-The controversy comes as Mexico continues to reckon with vast disparities between indigenous and non-indigenous populations.
-In recent years, there have been growing campaigns from activists warning against using indigenous people and indigenous culture as the commercial face of Mexico, when those communities seldom benefit from those campaigns.
+The controversy comes as Mexico continues to reckon with vast disparities between Indigenous and non-Indigenous populations.
+In recent years, there have been growing campaigns from activists warning against using Indigenous people and Indigenous culture as the commercial face of Mexico, when those communities seldom benefit from those campaigns.

-Last year, Mexico’s government accused fashion brands including Zara and Anthropologie of appropriating designs and patterns from indigenous groups without crediting or paying those communities.
-The Culture Ministry said that Zara had used a design created by the indigenous Mixteca community in a mint-colored dress with green embroidery.
+Last year, Mexico’s government accused fashion brands including Zara and Anthropologie of appropriating designs and patterns from Indigenous groups without crediting or paying those communities.
+The Culture Ministry said that Zara had used a design created by the Indigenous Mixtec community in a mint-colored dress with green embroidery.

 The design “reflects ancestral symbols related to the environment, history and worldview of the community," the ministry said.

-In 2019, it also accused the designer Carolina Herrera of “cultural appropriation” for copying the floral embroidery used by indigenous communities in the state of Hidalgo.
+In 2019, it also accused the designer Carolina Herrera of “cultural appropriation” for copying the floral embroidery used by Indigenous communities in the state of Hidalgo.

 Mexico’s president weighed in on the debate in 2019, saying, “designs from the indigenous cultures of Mexico are constantly being plagiarized.”

-For decades, mostly light-skinned Mexican artists and designers — as well as foreigners — have drawn inspiration from Mexico’s indigenous communities.
+For decades, mostly light-skinned Mexican artists and designers — as well as foreigners — have drawn inspiration from Mexico’s Indigenous communities.

-Yalitza Aparicio, the star of the movie Roma, made headlines here in 2018 when she became the first indigenous woman to appear on the cover of Vogue Mexico.
+Yalitza Aparicio, the star of the movie Roma, made headlines here in 2018 when she became the first Indigenous woman to appear on the cover of Vogue Mexico.

 Read more: